dongjunnn/tp/docs/DeveloperGuide.md

 * 3a.
 The given index is invalid.

     * 3a1.
-AddressBook shows an error message.
+IndiDex shows an error message.

-      Use case resumes at step 2.
+      Use case ends.

 **Use Case: Add a tag to a person**

 **MSS**

 1. User requests to list persons
-2. AddressBook shows a list of persons
+2. IndiDex shows a list of persons
 3. User requests to add a specific person's tags from the list of persons
-4. AddressBook adds tags to the person
+4. IndiDex adds tags to the person

     Use case ends.